Worive/gtnh-calculator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The code is under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+However, the project contains some assets from Minecraft (Mojang trademark and copyright), the GTNH development team, and respective mod authors.
+These assets are used under fair use.